charlieschwabacher/gestalt/notes.md

     on each table for ordering anyways.. is it possible / better to just have a single serial id column and encrypt / decrypt node ids in a way that keeps them secure?
-  - would like to add another way letting you define different named permission checks as functions of obj and session and then attach them to types or fields with directives
+  - third way in todo above: define different named permission checks as functions of obj and session and then attach them to types or fields with directives

 Definition
   - right now the node interface is used to define types that will be stored in